jasonc0704/lazor_demo/README.md

-# Solution to the lazor game
+# Solution To the Lazor Game

 ## Current Phase